Religious Tours

 For those who may find the trek physically challenging, helicopter services are available from Baltal to Panjtarni and Pahalgam to Panjtarni.
 The helicopter ride offers a scenic view of the Himalayas and is a convenient option for elderly or differently-abled pilgrims.
 It is recommended to book helicopter tickets well in advance due to high demand.

-Amarnath helicopter services-
+Amarnath temple helicopter services-

-1. Accommodation Options Along the Yatra Route- Various accommodation facilities are available along both the Baltal and Pahalgam routes, providing resting places for pilgrims throughout the journey.
+Various accommodation facilities are available along both the Baltal and Pahalgam routes, providing resting places for pilgrims throughout the journey.
 Here’s an overview of the types of accommodations you can expect:

 2. Popular Resting Points Along the Routes